4th Grade Curriculum

 Spelling, Grammar, and Penmanship

 Fourth grade students enjoy beginning the year by practicing their cursive penmanship.
 They then begin to write solely in cursive, honing and displaying their penmanship throughout the year.
-Spelling instruction is phonics-based and follows the Orton-Gillingham approach.
+Spelling instruction is phonics based and follows the Orton-Gillingham approach.
 Phonemes and spelling rules are taught explicitly in a structured and sequential manner.
 Fourth graders venture into the world of affixes.
 In addition to applying spelling rules, they learn how a prefix or suffix can change the meaning of a word.
 The program is cumulative, helping students to strengthen previously learned skills as they learn to work with new letter combinations and rules.
 Further, the students memorize rules of grammar using the Shurley Grammar curriculum.
 They then apply what they have learned, delighting in the cleverly crafted writing of our literature selections.

 Literature and Composition

-Using classic literature as a model for good writing, fourth graders begin to craft beautiful stories with descriptive language, incorporating the concepts they are learning in their grammar and spelling studies.
-Using the Writing and Rhetoric curriculum, teachers lead students through the exercise of analyzing an original model, and then students both summarize and amplify that model.
-To create excitement and to nurture a love of learning through books, teachers and students dive into such books as The Twenty-One Balloons, The Voyage of the Dawn Treader, Prince Caspian, and The Adventures of Robin Hood.
+To create excitement and to nurture a love of learning through books, teachers and students dive into books such as The Twenty-One Balloons, The Voyage of the Dawn Treader, Prince Caspian, and The Adventures of Robin Hood.
 The main method students utilize to assimilate the text that they read is the classical practice of oral narration.
 Students also transfer their oral narrations to written narrations on a regular basis.
 This practice is foundational in strengthening the students’ abilities in reading comprehension, writing, and rhetoric.
 The students gather on the carpet for a special read-aloud time each day.
-Teachers delight in building wonder and enlarging the imaginations of their students through the expressive reading of Beowulf and King Arthur and His Knights of the Round Table.
+Teachers delight in building wonder and enlarging the imaginations of their students through the expressive reading of Beowulf, King Arthur and His Knights of the Round Table, and The Door in the Wall.
+Students also participate in literature circles, which involves completing reading assignments at home and then having meaningful conversations with their classmates in a small-group setting.
+Fourth graders read The Beatryce Prophecy, Love That Dog, Hate That Cat, Where the Mountain Meets the Moon, and Crispin: The Cross of Lead.
+Through their experiences with their literature circles, students develop their independent reading, group discussion, and descriptive writing skills.

 Library Science